 Frequently Asked Questions

-The University of Wisconsin System Board of Regents’ November decision to restructure the UW Colleges and join them with four-year comprehensive institutions ushers in an exciting and historic time for this Lake Winnebago Region, Northeast Wisconsin and the entire state.
-UW Oshkosh, UW-Fox Valley and UW-Fond du Lac have an opportunity, together, to grow a new and stronger institution: three campuses, one university*.
+The University of Wisconsin System Board of Regents’ November decision to restructure the UW Colleges and join them with four-year comprehensive institutions ushers in an exciting and historic time for UW Oshkosh, Northeast Wisconsin and the entire state.
+UW Oshkosh, UW-Fox Valley and UW-Fond du Lac have an opportunity, together, to grow a new and stronger institution: three campuses, one university.

 The purpose of this restructure is to keep campuses open and expand access to higher education by leveraging the strength of four-year institutions like UW Oshkosh at a time when overall enrollments at UW Colleges are declining.
 The primary objectives of integrating UW Colleges with four-year and research institutions include: